OBD II Data Link Connector

 Scan Tool

 Today's vehicles have many onboard computer modules dedicated to different tasks throughout the vehicle.
-Tapping into this valuable diagnostic information has been located in this one convenient place.
 Not all scanners are capable of retrieving all the different types of data.
 Most scanners must be updated to diagnose different years, makes, and models.